 - Subscription fees and other costs imposed by the underlying CRM (e.g., Community and Enterprise license costs).

 - Costs of implementing shared customizations to the interface or data.

 These categories of costs are subject to change.

-Interested in becoming a Root Store Member?
+Interested in becoming a Root Store Operator in the CCADB?
 See how.